-WVU Medicine: University Healthcare Behavioral Medicine and Psychiatry 2004 Professional Court Martinsburg, WV 25401 Phone: 304-596-5780 Fax: 304-596-5781
+WVU Medicine: Behavioral Medicine and Psychiatry- Martinsburg 2004 Professional Court Martinsburg, WV 25401 Phone: 304-596-5780 Fax: 304-596-5781

-WVU Medicine: University Healthcare is a teaching hospital.
-This means that one of our functions is to provide direct clinical experience for graduate students, doctoral interns, post-doctoral fellows, and other clinicians working to become fully-licensed psychologists or to obtain additional credentials.

-My name is \\\\\\, and I am under supervision at University Behavioral Medicine and Psychiatry.
+WVU Medicine: Behavioral Medicine and Psychiatry- Martinsburg is a teaching hospital.
+This means that one of our functions is to provide direct clinical experience for graduate students, doctoral interns, postdoctoral fellows, and other clinicians working to become fully-licensed psychologists or to obtain additional credentials. , and I am under supervision at University Behavioral My name is Medicine and Psychiatry.
 I am a doctoral psychology intern, which means I am training to be a psychologist.
 By law, I am being supervised by licensed psychologists, counselors or social workers.
-The name(s) of my supervisor(s) is (are)\\\\\\.
+The name(s) of my supervisor(s) is (are) .
 My supervisor(s) will be directly responsible for overseeing the treatment you receive - I am practicing under his or her license.
 You have the right to meet with my supervisor(s) anytime if you wish.
 My supervisor(s) and I may be reached at the phone number above.
 We will discuss confidentiality and its limitations today as outlined in our privacy policy.
 Both my supervisor(s) and I are bound by confidentiality laws as specified in our privacy policy.
 Because it is important for my supervisor to provide me with feedback regarding my performance as your therapist, I regularly record sessions using video or audio recording devices.
-Session recordings are for supervisory and training purposes only, and are kept on a secure server with access limited only to WVU Medicine: University Healthcare clinical staff.
-Any information that you reveal, whether oral or written, will not be discussed or shared with anyone outside the WVU Medicine: University Healthcare clinical staff /faculty without your prior written permission.
+Session recordings are for supervisory and training purposes only, and are kept on a secure server with access limited only to WVU Medicine: Behavioral Medicine and Psychiatry's clinical staff.
+Any information that you reveal, whether oral or written, will not be discussed or shared with anyone outside the WVU Medicine: Behavioral Medicine and Psychiatry clinical staff /faculty without your prior written permission.
 The recordings are erased promptly after my supervisor provides me with feedback.
 If you have any questions or concerns about these policies, please feel free to let me know today.
 You can also bring up your concerns at any time in the future.
 Your signature below indicates your agreement that you understand the statements above.

-Name of Patient (Please print)

-Signature of Patient and Date
+Name of Patient (Please print) Signature of Patient and Date